Guide · Workflows · Multi-Market

 Important Risk Note

 TradeAnalyzer.Pro provides market data, indicator values, and derived LONG/SHORT signals.
 It is not financial advice.
-Crypto is volatile; always use risk controls (position sizing, stops, and leverage discipline).
+Crypto, forex, and gold can all move sharply; always use risk controls such as position sizing, stops, and leverage discipline.
 If you are new, trade small until your process is stable.

 Table of Contents